Do you enjoy helping customers?

 You’re who we’re looking for if:

-- You’re very tech-savvy and feel confident running multiple programs at once.
+- You’re very tech-savvy and feel confident learning and running multiple programs at once.

 - You own your own computer (a tablet or Chromebook won’t cut it for some of the systems we use).